cf73/agpur/content/collections/pages/demo-policy.md

     content:
       -
         type: text
-        text: 'Speaker Cables returned for exchanging terminations after delivery will incur a modest charge for new connectors and remanufacturing labor.'
+        text: 'Speaker Cables returned for exchanging terminations after delivery will incur a modest charge for new connectors and remanufacturing labor.
+Again, stock termination is half/half spades/bananas, but sometimes I have all bananas or all spades as an in-stock demo.
+Please enquire.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'AgPur Flyovers are also 2.5M standard length, but terminated with all bananas.
-Standard constructions may be exchanged for full credit toward AgPur Speaker Cables within one year!
-Custom lengths and terminations are not returnable.'
   -
     type: paragraph
     content: